woman on laptop with credit card

 Credit utilization is based on revolving debt, not installment debt.
 If you’re keeping your credit card balance well below your credit limit, it’s a good indicator that you’re not overspending.
 If you have more than one credit card, consider the percentage of available credit you’re using on each of them.
 If one has a higher credit utilization than the others, it might be a good idea to use that one less often if you’re trying to increase your FICO Score.

-The percentage of this factor may not be as high as the previous two, but its importance to lenders should not be underestimated.
+This factor’s percentage may not be as high as the previous two, but don’t underestimate its importance to lenders.
 As with payment history, lenders tend to look at a person’s credit history as predictive of their credit future.
 If there is no credit history or short credit history, a lender doesn’t have much information on which to base a lending decision.

 Since the amount you owe is such an important factor in your FICO Score, you might think that paying off and closing credit accounts would have a positive effect on your score.
 But that might not be the best strategy.